Despite headwinds, House set to OK Dems’ immigration bills

 No. 2 Senate Democrat Dick Durbin of Illinois said this week that he saw no pathway for an immigration overhaul this year, citing GOP demands for tough border enforcement provisions.
 Democrats would likely need at least 10 GOP votes in the 50-50 chamber to pass immigration legislation.

-The Dreamer bill would grant conditional legal status for 10 years to many immigrants up to age 18 who were brought into the U.S. illegally before this year.
+The “Dreamer” bill would grant conditional legal status for 10 years to many immigrants up to age 18 who were brought into the U.S. illegally before this year.
 They’d have to graduate from high school or have equivalent educational credentials, not have serious criminal records and meet other conditions.

 To attain legal permanent residence, often called a green card, they’d have to obtain a higher education degree, serve in the military or be employed for at least three years.
 Like all others with green cards, they could then apply for citizenship after five years.